 There’s been a large scale revamp of the sign regulations in Arlington’s Zoning Ordinance.
-The County Board approved changes to the ordinance during a marathon meeting last night (Tuesday) that stretched into early this morning.
+The County Board approved changes to the ordinance during a marathon meeting last night (Tuesday) that stretched into the early morning.

 The effort is intended to clarify gray areas, modernize the regulations and to make them easier for everyone to understand.
 Major issues included signs placed in the public right-of-way by private parties, the County Board’s involvement in reviewing sign requests and regulations for roofline signs.